FlowFuse/flowfuse/docs/install/first-run.md

 ### Anonymous usage statistics

-To help us understand how the project is being used, we plan to gather high level anonymous usage information from running instances.
+To help us understand how the project is being used, we gather high level anonymous usage information from running instances.

-**This has not been implemented in the current release (0.1.0) - no data is gathered**

-We will clearly communicate in future releases when this feature is implemented and exactly what information is being gathered.

 The Administrator can opt-out of this feature.